KieMerr17/workout-log/README.md

 2. ####  Workout
 Clicking the second option to Workout, you will be asked how long you want to workout for, 15, 25, 45 or 60 minutes.
 Depending on your selection being 1-4, a random workout is generated giving x4 'warm up' exercises and increasing by 2 for each workout length, 4-10 'Main workout' exercises.

-AS you are not logged in or registered at this point, you are returned to the main menu.
+As you are NOT logged in or registered at this point, you are returned to the main menu.

-#### Exit
+3. #### Exit
 Selecting option 3, 'Exit' the user quits the workout log and exits the terminal.

 </details>